dustdustinthewind/IntralismQoLMod/README.md

 ### Bugs To Squash
 - Mod Bug: **MP3s do not play** **Workaround:** use vanilla, where they also don't work :/
 - Mod Bug: I believe the "NoTag" tag enables by default, meaning when you search the workshop you'll see mostly untagged maps. **Workaround** uncheck "NoTag"
-- Mod Bug: You can get your frame rate capped to 100 in some situations involving the waveform. **Workaround** restart the game.
+- Mod Bug: You can get your frame rate capped to 100 in some situations involving the waveform generation. **Workaround** restart the game.
 - Mod Bug: Map Preview can be unreasonably laggy. **No Workaround**
 - Mod Bug: Leaving the editor will take you to the map select on top of the main menu if you play tested. **No Workaround**
 - Mod Bug: Assorted console spam that could effect performance. **Workaround** [Let me know where you see spam](https://steamcommunity.com/id/DustDustInTheWind/)
 - Intentional Mod "Bug": The "Map" drop down menu flashes and sometimes stays up while/after loading.
 I'd rather this wasn't the case.
 - Vanilla Bug: Map Selector Sometimes pops up when entering the game. **Workaround:** Don't force close intralism after opening (but not closing) the map selector.
 - Vanila Bug: Highscore doesn't save the first time you play a new map. **Workaround:** Fail the map with a positive score then start again.
-- Vanilla Bug: Rank updating can cause stutter during gameplay (is this still a bug? need to check/test). **Workaround:** check console to wait for rank update before playing a map again
+- Vanilla Bug: Rank updating can cause stutter during gameplay (is this still a bug? need to check/test). **Workaround:** check console to wait for rank update before starting a map again
-- Vanila Bug: Event Editor drop-down doesn't always position properly. **Workaround:** Scroll to a new arc, don't leave the drop down open while playing.
+- Vanila Bug: Event Editor drop-down doesn't always position properly. **Workaround:** Scroll to a new event, don't leave the drop down open while playing the song.

 ### TO DO / Feature Wishlist (Feel free to [request](https://steamcommunity.com/id/DustDustInTheWind/) or [here](https://github.com/FlyingRabidUnicornPig/IntralismQoLMod/issues))
 - Color palette for storyboard events
-- Change the crosshair to a transparent version of your current view model, a 3D crosshair that matches the skin you're using and will properly represent the nonexistant "judgement line" at z0 compared to a fucking 2D image.
+- Change the crosshair to a transparent version of your current view model, a 3D crosshair that matches the skin you're using and might properly represent the nonexistant "judgement line" at z0 compared to a fucking 2D image.
 - Open last edited map
 - Custom workshop tags
-- Custom FPS Lock slider setting
+- FPS-Lock Slider/Textbox setting
 - Custom Gamemode where you can set the speed before playing.
 - Disable clicking on progress bar when event editor is up (no more accidentally going to the end of map when I try to click Apply)
 - Create a custom map config to allow more features for modded clients.
 Workshop uploads would include a vanilla-compatible v3 config.